Chromate Conversion Coating Surface Finish

 Chromate conversion coating for aluminum and other types of metal is a chemical immersion process that is used to passivate and convert the surface properties of the substrate.
 The trivalent chromate conversion coating process provides outstanding corrosion resistance and conductivity, without any measurable buildup.
 This low-cost process is primarily used as a corrosion inhibitor and as a primer for paint, lacquer, or rubber bonding.
 Chromate conversion coatings also maintain exceptional electrical conductivity retention.
-Chromate conversion coating is a chemical immersion process that is used to passivate the following types of metals:
+Chromate conversion coating is a chemical immersion process that we use to passivate aluminum.

 Arrow Cryogenics offers Trivalent Chromate Conversion coating for aluminum parts and components.
 Our chromate conversion coating meets mil spec MIL-DLT-5541 Type II Class 1A and Class 3.
 The coating materials we use are licensed from the U.S. Navy under U.S. patents.

 Contact us for more information regarding our aluminum chromate conversion process and chromate conversion coating for other metal parts.
 Or call us at 800-813-0383 with any questions that you may have.
 We are your trivalent chromate conversion coating specialists.

 Chromate conversion coatings are created through a passivation process.
 This method renders the coated surface structure chemically inactive.
 A complex metal-chrome molecule film then forms around the metal, which eventually forms into a continuous gelatinous coating.
 This type of gelatinous coating effectively eliminates the chemical reaction process, which is what causes corrosion.
 Chromate conversion coatings provide continuous corrosion protection to the metal on which it is applied.